middlebear/jekyll-theme-editorial/README.md

   - file: comments.js
 ```

+The Editorial theme convention is to keep image, script, and styling assets (as well as fonts) in separate subdirectories of the `/assets` directory, as defined by the three keys, `image_path`, `script_path`, and `style_path` above.
+You could set these to any paths you'd like (even setting them all to just `/assets/`), but remember that you'll need to move default assets from the theme gem into those folders, if you do make such changes.

+The `scripts` key is an (ordered) array of script includes for every page in the site (placed at the end of the <abbr>HTML</abbr> `<head>` tag). `jquery.min.js` is of course the [jQuery](https://jquery.com/) library.
+The next 4 files provide basic interactivity and originates from the Editorial template by HTML5 UP. `email-obfuscation.js` provides utility functions to obfuscate and de-obfuscate email addresses for some light protection against email scraping and spam. `comments.js` provides interactivity for ([staticman](https://staticman.net/)-based) static comments (like form positioning and async response notification).
+These latter features will be documented separately.

 #### Change the site title/subtitle

 The title and subtitle of the site is configured by the site's `_config.yml` file, since this is usually a one-time configuration at the start of creating your site.
 Find this line in `_config.yml`: